silverHub/readytotinker/src/pages/posts/learning-path-for-aws-sa-associate-certificate.md

 You will find tons of material online to tackle this certificate which takes a lot of time to filter.
 Make sure when you are searching that the content should target SAA-C02, because there are many obsolete material out there.
 I preferred video material and I had two conditions, it should be around 6-8 hours (there are ones above 20h) and should be free (or really cheap).
 In the end I settled with [AWS Certified Solutions Architect - Associate (SAA-C02)](https://learning.oreilly.com/videos/aws-certified-solutions/9780136721246/) from O'reilly, having a free access to the learning platform through UBS.
 (As an alternative, there is a [free course](https://www.youtube.com/watch?v=Ia-UEYYR44s) on Youtube from freeCodeCamp which got excellent feedbacks too)

 The O'reilly course is 6+ hours.
-It can be that short because it does not bother to explain all the very details e.g. in case of networking.
+It can be that short because it does not bother to explain all the details (e.g. in case of networking).
 There are no hands-on labs included, so all you get is pure data and information on services, system setups, integrations in a neatly organized way.
-It does a good job to explain the basic scenarios and gives answer to the most frequently asked questions.
-I really liked that after every main topic they presented a couple of real-life exam question with detailed explanations about the correct answer.
+It does a good job to explain the basic scenarios and gives answer to the most frequently asked questions on the exams.
+I really liked that after every main topic it dissected a couple of real-life exam questions with detailed explanations about the correct answer.

 Being extremely dense and packed with information you won't remember half of it after watching once.
 I realized that I need to take notes and restructure the information to make it stick (my [notes](https://docs.google.com/document/d/1ZNqCLrK7gRroSFAW-1OPIV1A2_XPEvGX4_6IMk1PdW0/edit?usp=sharing) on Google Drive).
 This obviously takes more time but later I turned many times to my notes and helped me a lot in the learning process.

-After some topics I realized that I have some gaps which needs to be filled, for the low level things I used this course: [AWS Solutions Architect Associate (SAA-C02) Exam Prep Course - 2021 UPDATED!](<https://learning.oreilly.com/videos/aws-solutions-architect/9781800567054/>).
+Some topics is hard to digest because of references that aren't introduced.
+To fill the gaps for the low level things I used this course: [AWS Solutions Architect Associate (SAA-C02) Exam Prep Course - 2021 UPDATED!](https://learning.oreilly.com/videos/aws-solutions-architect/9781800567054/).
 This course is slower-placed and explains everything in a detailed (albeit a bit verbose) way.[](https://learning.oreilly.com/videos/aws-certified-solutions/9780136721246/)

 It took me  roughly 12-13 hours to get through the course with active note taking.

 ## Practice exams

-Filled with information I was ready to jump on the next challenge.
+After the course you have all the raw information which needs to be polished with practice exams.
+The point in this phase is to identify recurring topics among the questions.
 There is no shortage of practice exams on the net.
-I just picked the one with the best rating on Udemy to try out myself: [AWS Certified Solutions Architect Associate Practice Exams](https://www.udemy.com/course/aws-certified-solutions-architect-associate-practice-tests-k/).
-This was a lucky shot
+I just picked the one with the best rating on Udemy: [AWS Certified Solutions Architect Associate Practice Exams](https://www.udemy.com/course/aws-certified-solutions-architect-associate-practice-tests-k/).
+It contains 6 practice exam, the questions are well-picked and gives back the official exam feeling pretty well.

 # Hints